How Donald Trump is killing romance

 With some more open about politics in dating, some Trump supporters say they’re less inclined to talk about who they voted for.

 Match.com analyzed dating activity before and after Trump’s election.
-It found that during January, typically the most active time for dating platforms, activity declined in the most Democratic counties, while dating activity increased in the most Republican.
+It found that during January, typically the most active time for dating platforms, activity declined in the most Democratic counties, while dating activity increased in the most Republican counties.

 “Not only are liberals signing up at a lower rate, but they’re also engaging less,” Match said in an email.